AmirMaalej/med-news/README.md

   - APIs for storing and managing Articles and Authors.
   - get/list requests to Articles are cached with Memcached backend.
+  - get/list requests to Author will not be cached.
   - A GET parameter allows to filter the list of articles by a word that is contained in the body.
     - The filter looks for the whole content as it is ('ill' doesn't return 'capillary').
         If it does not find any matches it will look for anything that contains the word.